Mardi Gras Indian Masks

 When we first talked to Larry Bannock about the traditions of the Mardi Gras Indians, we didn't realize how fascinating it would be.
 We would like to thank Larry for opening up his world and his home to us as he shares this long-held but little-known Mardi Gras and St. Joseph Day tradition with us.
 Most importantly, we have learned a lot about character.

-Masking as an Indian means designing and creating a new costume every year.
+Mardi Gras Indian Masking means designing /creating a new costume each year.
 Larry Bannock wears a hand-beaded and feathered suit of original design that weighs between 100 and 150 pounds.
 He wears this suit as he marches throughout the city on Mardi Gras Day, meeting the other chiefs along the way (see history).
 At times, he removes the heavier part of the suit, replacing it as he approaches another Indian Chief.

 "Downtown Indians use sequins, feathers; Uptown Indians use beads, rhinestones, feathers.
 The only time Downtown and Uptown Indians come together is to parade on St. Joseph's day." - Larry Bannock

 There are distinct design differences between the costumes of the Downtown Indians and the Uptown Indians.
 When these tribes meet, each Indian is so proud of the costume he has created...and a silent comparison of their beauty takes place.
 To honor the Italians, the Indians again suit up and meet on the evening of St. Joseph's day in and around their neighborhoods.
 However, all of the Mardi Gras Indians come together to celebrate what they call "Super Sunday" with a parade.
 It is a beautiful sight and occurs during the day on a Sunday near St. Joseph's Day.